How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 Overreach: "You need to use the same textbooks as the school." — The Act requires comparable scope and quality, not identical materials.
 Your EPP demonstrates equivalency.
 You choose the resources.

-Overreach: "We need approval from Regional School Operations before we can accept homeschool applications." — The DEA has the authority under Section 21.
-RSO consultation may be prudent but is not a prerequisite.
+Question about escalation: "We need approval from Regional School Operations before we can accept homeschool applications." — Ask the DEA to identify the basis for the requested consultation and keep written records.
+The local DEA remains the body supervising home education under Section 21.

-For each overreach scenario, a calm, specific response citing the Education Act section being overstepped is usually sufficient.
+For each overreach scenario, keep the response calm and specific, cite the relevant Education Act section, and keep a written record.
 Most pushback comes from unfamiliarity, not hostility.

 The Principal Relationship